 You also don’t want to have this sensitive conversation in front of other people, or in a situation where others can easily overhear what’s being said.
 Instead, approach your loved one when they’re calm and in a good mood, and aim to have a private, friendly conversation that leaves them feeling cared for and respected.

 Before you head into your conversation, think about what you might say if your loved one resists your insights and suggestions.
 If they say they’re not willing or ready to receive help, don’t consider it a closed door.
-As long as the subject is on the table, you still have an opportunity to help them understand the gravity of the problem as well as the importance of treatment.
+As long as the subject is on the table, you still have an opportunity to help them understand their situation as well as the importance of treatment.